yalmip/yalmip.github.io/_posts/2011-08-31-Nonconvex-quadratic-programming.md

 Some key-points

-1. Nonconvex QPs can not be solved directly using [[Solvers.SEDUMI | SeDuMi]].
+1. Nonconvex QPs can not be solved directly using [SEDUMI].
-2. Nonconvex QPs are [[http://en.wikipedia.org/wiki/NP-hard | NP-hard]], and thus intractable (practically impossible to solve) in the general (non-trivially sized) case.
+2. Nonconvex QPs are [NP-hard](http://en.wikipedia.org/wiki/NP-hard), and thus intractable (practically impossible to solve) in the general (non-trivially sized) case.
-3. Semidefinite relaxations (and thus [[Solvers.SEDUMI | SeDuMi]]) can be used to compute lower bounds on the achievable objective.
+3. Semidefinite relaxations (and thus [SEDUMI]) can be used to compute lower bounds on the achievable objective.
 4. Sometimes the semidefinite relaxation is tight and a solution can be recovered.
 5. There are stronger semidefinite relaxations than the standard relaxation (based on the so called method of moments).
 6. Adding redundant constraints can improve performance tremendously.